rhelsing/staple/README.md

-#Staple - COMING SOON
+#staple

-High level UI framework.
-Built on top of foundation.
+Modular UI framework for rails built on top of foundation and sass.

-#STRATEGY

-##Main
-* Overrides
-* Default Styles
-* Additional Styles
-* Generate

-##Import
-* Override defaults
-* Add additional
-	* Styles
-	* Type of generators
-* Components - inherit default styles

-##TODO
+##todo

 * handle hovers (check if hover file is included? etc)
 * handle various css-foreach components (rename color to component on buttons?)
 * plastic should be theme/template (includes) of other files

-##LOW PRIORITY
+##lower priority todo
 * declaring as dependency does not load it? vs don't require other gems
 * integration with existing projects
-* reinstall places foundation again then does replace, seperate generator for update?
+* reinstall places foundation again then does replace, separate generator for update?
 * bring repeated generator code into mixin
 * Set variables with generator: default radius, font, etc. (Which variables?)
+* create executables

 ##Install